Conformal Circles and Local Diffeomorphisms: Conformal Circles on Conformal Manifolds

-Recall that Riemannian geodesics are the projections of integral curves of constant horizontal vector fields on linear frame bundle (\cite{foundationtodiffgeom} Chapter 3 Proposition 6.3); conformal circles can be defined in a similar way from Cartan geometry \cite{FriedrichandSchmidt}. \begin{definition}[conformal circle equation] A conformal circle defined by $g\in[g]$ is a curve $\gamma(\tau)$ in $M$ and a 1-form $b(\tau)$ along $\gamma$ such that
+Recall that Riemannian geodesics are the projections of integral curves of constant horizontal vector fields on linear frame bundle (\cite{foundationtodiffgeom} Chapter 3 Proposition 6.3); conformal circles can be defined in a similar way from Cartan geometry \cite{FriedrichandSchmidt}. \begin{definition} Let $g\in [g]$ and $\nabla$ be the corresponding Levi-Civita connection.
+A conformal circle with respect to $g$ is a curve $\gamma\colon I\to M$ and a 1-form $b$ along $\gamma$ such that they satisfy

-where $\nabla$ and $P_{ki}$ are Levi-Civita connection and Shouten tensor for $g$.
-The equations are conformally invariant for conformal change $\hat g=\Omega^2g$ if $\dot{\hat \gamma}=\dot\gamma$ and $\hat b_i= b_i-\Omega^{-1}\nabla_i\Omega$. \end{definition} Note that null metric geodesics are necessary and sufficient to be null conformal circles without considering affine parametrization \cite{Lubbe,Tod_exampleofconformalcircle}.
-Thus, if the initial velocity is (non)-null, then the corresponding conformal circles are (non)-null.\\